ShowStopperTheSecond/r2d2_for_sar/README.md

 }
 ```

-Fast-R2D2
+R2D2 for SAR images
 -----------------

-This repository also contains the code needed to train and extract Fast-R2D2 keypoints.
+This repository contains the code needed to train and extract Fast-R2D2 keypoints for SAR images.
-Fast-R2D2 is a revised version of R2D2 that is significantly faster, uses less memory yet achieves the same order of precision as the original network.

 License